compassion, collaboration & cooperation iN transistion

 Magna Carta - Latin for Great Charter - was agreed at Runnymede in 1215 and sealed by King John after powerful barons had rebelled and captured London.
 Held up as the embodiment of freedom and equality, it is revered in the US and credited with justifying the resistance to the rule of George III and influencing the Declaration of Independence.

-that the principle of inalienable rights be extended by the USA, as leader of the
+APPROPRIATE that the principle of inalienable rights be extended by the

 Add a Comment